Skip to Content

 What Are the Residency Requirements for Divorce in New York?

-To file for divorce in New York, either spouse must have been a resident of the state for at least one year prior to filing.
+To file for divorce in New York, either spouse must have been a resident of the state for at least one year before filing.

 Can I Change My Name Back to My Maiden Name During Divorce Proceedings?